Memtrace Public

 In short

-Memtrace Public — Shared structural memory for AI coding agents: bi-temporal graph, MCP-native, zero LLM calls.
-Best for Teams running multiple AI coding agents concurrently, Engineering teams with large monorepos needing impact analysis, Organizations automating CI/CD agent workflows.
-Contact Sales pricing.
+Memtrace Public — Shared structural memory for multi-agent coding: bi-temporal graph, MCP-native, 27x faster in v1.0.0.
+Best for Teams running 3+ AI coding agents on the same codebase, Engineering teams with large monorepos needing impact analysis, Organizations automating CI/CD agent workflows.
+Free to use.

-What independent users actually report about Memtrace Public
+What people actually say about Memtrace Public — is it worth it?

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.